MauricePasternak/ExploreASL-GUI/README.md

 <img src="./src/assets/img/READMEImages/RunExploreASLModule.png" style="width: max(400px, 50%)"  />

-### Visualize Your Dataset
+### 5) Visualize Your Dataset (Optional)

-In the optional & final step, you can visualize your completed studies.
+Optionally, you visualize your completed studies.
 As with the Import Module, there are first some preparatory steps to complete:

-1. You'll have to specify which study should be visualized, the atlases containing your ROIs, and with the added benefit of merging your own metadata spread sheet.
+1. You'll have to specify which study should be visualized, the atlases containing your ROIs, and optionally, specifying your own metadata spread sheet to merge the ExploreASL data with.
 2. The result of the previous step will form a single spreadsheet in-memory and you'll have to clarify the type of variable that each column contains.
 Namely, Categorical or Continuous.
 This assists the program in ascertaining which variables to suggest for each axis when plotting.

 You'll now have access to the main plotting page (example image below).
 There are two main plot types supported: